 In addition to the permit guide, the review process will look for or ask for the following:

 - Site plan with Fire Department / Police Department emergency medical access points.

 - Crowd manager(s) may be required based on the venue and the occupant load.
 If the event is in a building or enclosed space with limited and/or controlled egress and the occupant load exceeds 250, NFPA 101 requires a crowd manager for every 250 people.
 In addition, an EMERGENCY ACTION PLAN may also be required by the AHJ.

-Special Event Frequently Asked Questions
+Temporary Use-Special Event Permit Frequently Asked Questions

 How far in advance do applications need to be submitted?